 Eileen P. Drake is chief executive officer and president of Aerojet Rocketdyne, responsible for defining the company's vision, guiding the strategic business plan, and building relationships with customers and stakeholders.
 She currently serves on the Aerojet Rocketdyne Board of Directors.

 Ms. Drake joined Aerojet Rocketdyne in March 2015 as chief operating officer.
-She previously was with United Technologies Corporation (UTC), where she served as president of Pratt & Whitney AeroPower's auxiliary power unit and small turbojet propulsion business.
+She was previously with United Technologies Corporation (UTC), where she served as president of Pratt & Whitney AeroPower's auxiliary power unit and small turbojet propulsion business.
 She also served as the vice president of Operations and vice president of Quality, Environmental, Health & Safety, and Achieving Competitive Excellence (ACE) for UTC's Carrier Corporation, as well as for Pratt & Whitney.

 Prior to joining UTC, Ms. Drake managed production operations at both the Ford Motor Company and Visteon Corporation, where she was Ford's product line manager for steering systems and plant manager of Visteon's fuel system operation.

 During her military career, Ms. Drake served on active duty for seven years as a U.S. Army aviator and airfield commander of Davison Army Airfield in Fort Belvoir, Virginia.
 Ms. Drake is a distinguished military graduate of the U.S. Army Aviation Officer School.
 She received a Master of Business Administration from Butler University and a Bachelor of Arts from The College of New Rochelle.
 She also received an honorary doctorate degree in Science from the University of Alabama in Huntsville.
-Ms. Drake holds commercial and private pilot's licenses in both fixed-wing and rotary-wing aircraft.
+She holds commercial and private pilot's licenses in both fixed-wing and rotary-wing aircraft.